liferay/liferay-docs/develop/tutorials/articles/150-web-services/05-invoking-json-web-services.markdown

 ## Using Hints When Invoking a Service via URL

-Adding numeric hints lets you specify how many method arguments a service has.
+Numeric hints specify how many method arguments a service has.
-If you don't specify an argument for a parameter, it's automatically passed in as `null`.
 Syntactically, you can add hints as numbers separated by a dot in the method name.
-Here's an example:
+Here's an
+example:

     /foo/get-bar.2/param1/123/-param2

-Here, the `.2` is a numeric hint specifying that only service methods with two arguments are matched; others will be ignored for matching.
+Here, the `.2` is a numeric hint specifying that only service methods with two arguments are matched; others are ignored for matching.

 There's an important distinction to make between matching with hints and matching without hints.
 When a hint is specified, you don't have to specify all